 Given the size of the country, and how far you have to travel to get there, I recommend allocating as much time as possible to your trip.
 If you only have a couple of weeks, choose one or two regions, in addition to Buenos Aires, to avoid spending too much time in transit.

+There are too many Argentina tourist attractions to count.
 Although Patagonia and Iguazú Falls look more dramatic, I really enjoyed the Lake District around Bariloche for its landscapes, hiking opportunities, and food.
 I also loved Córdoba and Salta, less-visited cities, but easier to access from Buenos Aires.
 From Salta you can take day trips to stunning areas reminiscent of Bolivia, like Purmamarca and the Salinas Grandes (salt flats).

 Distances are huge in Argentina, and the country lacks a discount airline, or even fast trains.
 The best and most economical way I've found to travel around is night buses.
 This isn't as bad as it sounds.
 In fact, Argentina has some of the best buses I've ever seen.
 In a cama suite bus for example, the seats recline completely horizontally and are surrounded by curtains for privacy so you can get a good night’s sleep (with the help of some earplugs).
 Dinner and breakfast are served on the bus, and are included in your ticket price.